-In order to model a sense of calmness and self assurance to students, we will identify metrics of social and emotional well-being for students and teachers to systematically integrate students and staff back into the building.
-Integration efforts will include (1) building relationships (2) modeling of expectations (3) implementing support systems.
+In order to model a sense of calmness and self assurance to students, have identified metrics of social and emotional well-being for students and teachers to systematically integrate students and staff back into the building.
+Integration efforts include (1) building relationships (2) modeling of expectations (3) implementing support systems.